jomoespe/docker-nano-container/README.md

 ## How to run the container

-    docker run --rm -ti -p 8080:8080 nano-container
+    docker run --rm -ti -p 8443:8443 nano-container

 ## Running the application

-The application has an entry point (http://localhost:8080/) that returns a simple JSON message:
+The application has a HTTPS entry point (https://localhost:8443/) that returns a simple JSON message:

     {
         "platform": "docker",